(Last updated: April 8, 2015; last reviewed: April 8, 2015)

-Adverse effects have been reported with the use of all antiretroviral (ARV) drugs and are among the most common reasons cited for switching or discontinuing therapy and for medication non-adherence.1 However, with the use of newer ARV regimens, rates of treatment-limiting adverse events in antiretroviral therapy (ART)-naive patients enrolled in randomized trials appear to be declining and are generally now occurring in less than 10% of study participants.
+Adverse effects have been reported with the use of all antiretroviral (ARV) drugs and are among the most common reasons cited for switching or discontinuing therapy and for medication non-adherence.1 Fortunately, newer ARV regimens are less toxic than regimens used in the past.
+Generally less than 10% of antiretroviral therapy (ART)-naive patients enrolled in randomized trials have treatment-limiting adverse events.
 However, because most clinical trials have a relatively short follow-up duration, the longer term complications of ART can be underestimated.
-In the Swiss Cohort study during 6 years of follow-up, the presence of laboratory adverse events was associated with higher rates of mortality, which highlights the importance of adverse events in overall patient management.2
+In the Swiss Cohort study during a median of 6 years of follow-up, the presence of laboratory adverse events probably or certainly related to ART was associated with higher rates of mortality, which highlights the importance of monitoring for adverse events in overall patient management.2

-TPV: Reports of intracranial hemorrhage.
-Risks include CNS lesions, trauma, surgery, hypertension, alcohol abuse, coagulopathy, and concomitant use of anti-coagulant or anti-platelet agents, including vitamin E
+TPV: Intracranial hemorrhage associated with CNS lesions, trauma, alcohol abuse, hypertension, coagulopathy, anti-coagulant or anti-platelet agents, vitamin E

-Osteomalacia reported in association with proximal renal tubulopathy.
+Osteomalacia has been reported in association with proximal renal tubulopathy.

-SQV/r, ATV/r, and LPV/r: PR interval prolongation.
-Risks include structural heart disease, conduction system abnormalities, cardiomyopathy, ischemic heart disease, and co-administration with drugs that prolong PR interval.
+SQV/r, ATV/r, and LPV/r: PR prolongation.
+Risks include pre-existing heart disease, other medications.

-Reported for some PIs (IDV, LPV/r), but not all PIs
+Reported for some (IDV, LPV/r), but not all PIs

 |Dyslipidemia||d4T > ZDV > ABC: